isthisafrog/Frogmon/Keromon Rules.md

 - Important trainer Pokemon get held items
 - No excessive stalling
 - Elite 4 Restrictions: X-Item and Setup moves

+Note: As this is still a work in progress, I am gathering feedback and have some possible rule changes listed in the "Proposed Rules" section.

 Based off the official ironmon ruleset: https://ironmon.gg